-Scallops with lobster brandy sauce needs to be on your short list of recipes to try.
+Scallops with lobster brandy sauce need to be on your shortlist of recipes to try.
 The flavor of this is phenomenal.

 While binge watching Triple D, (Diners and Drive-ins and Dives), on the Food Network Channel on a Friday night, (that’s as exciting as it gets around here lately), I saw this amazing recipe made by a guy who has a restaurant in a gas station.
 And he’s making incredible seafood.

-He’s mixing up a couple gallons of this Lobster Brandy Sauce and Guy Fieri goes bonkers over how good this tastes.
+He’s mixing up a couple of gallons of this Lobster Brandy Sauce and Guy Fieri goes bonkers over how good this tastes.
 I love seafood and I love scallops and lobster so you know where this is going.
-Condense this 2 gallon recipe down to about 2 cups.
+Condense this 2-gallon recipe down to about 2 cups.

 The sauce is basically a butter and flour roux that’s flavored with lobster stock.
 To be honest, I had never used lobster stock before and didn’t know where to find it.
 I’ve never seen it at Publix!
 Turns out that a little specialty store in Clearwater had this Bar Harbor brand stock.
 After some research too, it turns out that Better Than Bouillon makes a lobster base.
 I’m getting me some of that.

 The sauce also gets some aromatics…garlic and onion.
 A little lemon juice, white wine, brandy, and hot sauce round out the flavors.
 A bit of heavy cream is added for richness and thickening.

 Butter, garlic and onions are added to a saucepan on medium heat and cooked to soften.
 Then the flour is mixed in and allowed to cook off the flour taste.
 Next, all the wet ingredients are whisked in and allowed to simmer and thicken.
 The lobster flavor really develops as the sauce is reduced.

 You can also use this brandy cream sauce for seafood of any kind.
 Shrimp, crabmeat, or fried cod would taste excellent with the sauce.